Evenings Under the Stars - 2016

 |Saturday, July 30, 7 pm

-A Grand Night for Singing: the music of Rodgers and Hammerstein in revue
+A Grand Night for Singing: The Music of Rodgers and Hammerstein

 sponsored by Dorothy Palmer